-There are many opportunities available for online trainings and webinars for professional development, however, the timelines and demands of Care Coordination don't allow the time for the additional training opportunities.
+If There are many opportunities available for online trainings and webinars for professional development, however, the timelines and demands of Care Coordination don't allow the time for the additional training opportunities.

-Current trainings and professional development are focused more on socioeconomic status and equity versus trainings to promote and foster professional development within the scope of evidence-based practice, treatment strategies, current research, etc. 11 but need more training.
-My district currently does not include paraprofessionals in any PD/in-service.
-This would be really valuable for the paras working to support early childhood learners and those with special education needs.
+Current trainings and professional development are focused more on socioeconomic status and equity versus trainings to promote and foster professional development within the scope of evidence-based practice, treatment strategies, current research, etc.

-Special Education.
+Lack of professional development and/or training in early intervention/ Special Education.
 Our school professional development is centered around elementary/secondary goals.
 When early childhood staff get together on professional development it is to cover upcoming meetings changes to IEP's that need to be noted, how many transitions we will be getting from part C programs.
+J